Olex2/Olex2Manual/Tasks/symmetry_operations.md

 ### Space group selection
 The current space group is displayed in the top corner of the GUI panel.
-A number of the data plot options (Info | Reflection Statistics) can be useful when you are unsure about the space group.
+A number of the data plot options (`@Info|Reflection-Statistics`) can be useful when you are unsure about the space group.

 ### Changing the space group
 An incorrect space group can prevent structure solution but just because a structure solves in a space group it doesn't mean that the assignment is correct and a check should be made for higher symmetry space groups e.g. using Platon.

 ####Prior to structure solution
-If you believe that your space group selection is wrong you can change this under the Work | Solve tab in the Space Group section.
+If you believe that your space group selection is wrong you can change this under the `@Work|Solve` tab in the Space Group section.
 If you know the space group you want to try you can type it into the dropdown box and press return.
 If you are unsure of the space group Olex2 can suggest likely possible space groups for you, click on Suggest SG to see a list of the most likely space groups appear on the graphics screen (or type `CODE sg` in the command-line).
 These will also appear in the dropdown box for you to select.
-To view the full output in relation to systematic absences click on the notepad icon or type `CODE text`.
+To view the full output in relation to systematic absences click on the notepad icon IEDIT or type `CODE text`.
 The space group displayed in the top corner of the GUI panel should update to your new choice and any atoms or Q-peaks will disappear ready for a new structure solution.
 It is worth noting that if you are having difficulty getting a sensible structure solution and your data fit well to your cell during the integration stage it is worth checking the space group.

 #### Converting to a higher symmetry space group
 Example: Converting a structure in space group P1 with two symmetry-related molecules into one in P-1 with one molecule in the asymmetric unit.